code-423n4/2023-07-tapioca-findings/data/Sathish9098-G.md

 Using true and false will trigger gas-refunds, which after London are 1/5 of what they used to be, meaning using 1 and 2 (keeping the slot non-zero), will cost 5k per change (5k + 5k) vs 20k + 5k, saving you 15k gas per function which uses the modifier.

-## Caching global variables is more expensive than using the actual variable(use msg.sender instead of caching it)

 ## [G-12] ``if (forceSuccess)`` should be checked only once instead of every iterations